anilerken/CPPLinkedLists/README.md

 # CPPLinkedLists
-This is a linked list practise in C++.
-There are songs in a linked list, also each song has a linked list of musicians.
-This is not a project actually, it was a homework.
-I'm posting this because it can be useful for someone who wants to practise linked lists.
-To test the functions, you should create main function which I didn't include here.
+This is a simulation of a jukebox via linked lists in C++.
+There are tracks in a linked list, also each track has a linked list of musicians.
+Functions provide options like adding/removing tracks/musicians and displaying tracks/musician roles etc. To test the functions, you should create your main function which I didn't include here.